' Bankruptcy Myths and Facts - Law Offices of Robert M. Geller

 My Credit Score – It Will Never Recover!

-Your credit will take a hit from bankruptcy, but rarely is that hit any worse than juggling mountains of debt for months or years.
+Your credit will take a hit from bankruptcy, but it’s rarely worse than juggling mountains of debt for months/years.
 Most people resort to bankruptcy to protect their credit score.
 Despite the immediate effects of filing, long-term your credit will begin to improve.
-It will take some work and discipline on your part, but filing for bankruptcy is often the first step toward repairing credit.
+It will take some work and discipline, but filing for bankruptcy is often the first step toward repairing credit.

-Filing for bankruptcy is more complicated than ever and trying to do it on your own can leave you drowning in frustration – or worse, lead to a rejected bankruptcy.
-This is one of the reasons it is so important to work with a bankruptcy expert who can dispel for you many of the myths related to bankruptcy, help you determine if filing is right for you, and if it is, help you complete the application process and ensure all goes as planned.
+Filing for bankruptcy is more complicated than ever.
+Trying to do it on your own can leave you drowning in frustration – or worse, lead to a rejected bankruptcy.
+This is one of the reasons it is so important to work with a bankruptcy expert who can:

 If you have questions about bankruptcy or you are ready to take the first step toward a brighter financial future, contact the Law Offices of Robert M. Geller at 813.254.5696 to discuss your situation.